cryptpad/documentation/user_guide/apps/kanban.md

 Create a new card with the buttons at the bottom of each column:

-- <i class="cptools cptools-add-bottom"></i> to add a card at the bottom of the column.
+- |cptools add-bottom| to add a card at the bottom of the column.
-- <i class="cptools cptools-add-top"></i> to add a card at the top of the column.
+- |cptools add-top| to add a card at the top of the column.

 Change the title of a card: